All Products

 Note

 • If the source table contains data of specific types that are not supported by the fixed plan feature when you synchronize data to Hologres, we recommend that you use the INSERT INTO statement to convert the data types before the data is synchronized to Hologres.
-In this scenario, we recommend that you do not use the CREATE DATABASE AS statement to create a result table for data synchronization.
+In this scenario, we recommend that you do not use the CREATE DATABASE AS statement to create a sink table for data synchronization.
 If you use the CREATE DATABASE AS statement, the fixed plan feature cannot be used and the writing performance is poor.

 • Realtime Compute for Apache Flink can read data from and write data to Hologres internal tables.
 Therefore, only Hologres exclusive instances are supported.
 Hologres Shared Cluster instances are not supported.